 This may take a few weeks, but don’t give up.

 Once you implement your process, there is a good chance it won’t work.
 I know that’s not very encouraging.
 But your process is just your first draft.
 It hasn’t gone through editing, improvement, or quality control yet.

-Don’t just tweak your process based on gut feeling; use real numbers.
+Don’t just tweak your process based on a gut feeling; use real numbers.